taichi-dev/taichi/docs/faq.rst

 **Q:** Can we dynamically create fields within kernel / after kernel invocation?

-**A:** Sorry, we don't support that yet.
-Consider allocate a large enough field
+**A:** Sorry, we don't support it yet.
+Try allocating a large enough field
        in advance to walkaround.

 **Q:** Shall we add some handy functions like ``ti.smoothstep`` or ``ti.vec3``?